Greenfield Community College

 to Lockdown Campus

-Home to a vibrant community in Western Massachusetts, Greenfield Community College is a public two-year community college known for its robust transfer programs.
+Home to a vibrant community in Western Massachusetts, Greenfield Community College is a public two-year community college known for its robust transfer programmes.
 With over 35 degree and certificate options, the College provides job training and career development opportunities to 2,000 part- and full-time students across five campuses.

 Alex Wiltz, Director of Public Safety, also serves as the College’s Chief of Police and Emergency Management Coordinator.
 Strongly focused on student well-being, Wiltz is always seeking ways to improve resources and processes pertaining to campus safety.
 When Greenfield Community College received funds from the FY20 Higher Education Safety and Security Grant, Wiltz saw an opportunity to deploy a cloud-based access control system that would streamline both security management and emergency response.

 “In November of 2018, we had a lockdown occur on campus.
 It was clear to us that more had to be done to beef up our emergency notification system., There had to be an easier way to put the school under lockdown without requiring police to go around campus and physically secure buildings.”

 Wiltz inherited a legacy access control system that was installed in 2011 and limited in its capabilities.
 The licensing fees for the system came with a hefty cost and exceeded the College’s budget.
 Additionally, there was no way to lock doors remotely or view historical logs of access-based events.
 During the 2018 lockdown, two police officers patrolling the main campus had to go door-to-door and lock them one-by-one.
 With a small team handling security for the entire campus, Wiltz needed a way to quickly secure buildings and allow his team to respond to an incident.